Rokiis1/roadmap/test_managment/2_level/2_level_test_managment.md

 Day 20 Test Closure completed
 ```

+Schedules should include buffer time for unexpected delays.
+If a milestone slips here is examples **environment setup takes longer than planned** then impact on downstream phases must be assessed then new alternatives wich is proposed and a decision is made by the Test Lead or project manager.
+All stakeholders are informed of approved changes.

 These milestones show when key testing activities are completed and help track progress throughout the project.

 The test schedule also considers dependencies between activities.
 Some tasks cannot start until others are completed.
 For example test execution cannot begin until the test environment is ready and test cases are prepared.